Sacramento Defective Car Seat Lawyer

 - Shoulder Harness Slots: Manufacturers often fail to adequately label these slots, so the car seat is secured improperly.

-- Angle of Recline: Child safety seats should position children horizontally in both front and rear facing child safety seats.
+- The angle of Recline: Child safety seats should position children horizontally in front and rear-facing child safety seats.

-- Fracturing of Plastic Shells: If the protective plastic shell is inadequately manufactured or constructed from substandard materials, the safety equipment will not provide the expected benefits.
+- The fracturing of Plastic Shells: The safety equipment will not provide the expected benefits if the protective plastic shell is inadequately manufactured or constructed from substandard materials.
 Frames that are weak because of cheap materials can be susceptible to cracking or breaking under the force exerted by a collision.

 - Three-Point Harness: This style of child safety seat does not provide pelvic support, so children are exposed to the risk of vehicle ejection.

-- Use of Flammable Materials: When manufacturers cut corners by using low quality materials, children can be exposed to the risk of burn injuries.
+- Use of Flammable Materials: When manufacturers cut corners using low-quality materials, children can be exposed to burn injuries.

-- Faulty Buckles/Latches: When the latch/buckle that secures the straps of a car seat have excessive give or are too difficult to disengage, children can face the risk of being stuck during a rescue, suffering ejection from the vehicle, or experiencing a serious injury when the buckle becomes detached.
+- Faulty Buckles/Latches: When the latch/buckle that secures the straps of a car seat has excessive give or is too difficult to disengage, children can face the risk of being stuck during a rescue, suffering ejection from the vehicle, or experiencing a severe injury when the buckle becomes detached.

 - Failure to discover and disclose features or vulnerabilities making the car seat unsafe

-- Inadequate warnings regarding the risks of hazard associated with using the car seat
+- Inadequate warnings regarding the risks of hazards associated with using the car seat

-- Improper inspection or testing of product before placing the seat on the market
+- Improper inspection or testing of the product before placing the seat on the market